A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 July 15, 1974 - Columbia Policemen receive their new redesigned badges.

-1974/1975 - The Department consists of more then 200 sworn police officers in addition to police cadets, security officers and civilian personnel, (Total 308).
+1974/1975 - The Department consists of more than 200 sworn police officers in addition to police cadets, security officers and civilian personnel, (Total 308).
 The newly created Investigation Division is a merger of the old Detective and Narcotics Divisions.
 This Division is moved into the basement of the police headquarters building.
 In 1974 the Court House is erected behind Police Headquarters.

 August 13 - Light blue shirts are out for the CPD and midnight blue are in.